alsterverse/flutter_storyblok/code_generator/README.md

 -h, --help                                 Print this usage information.
--s, --space_id (mandatory)                 Your Storyblok Space ID -p, --personal_access_token (mandatory)    Your Personal Access Token, not your Space access token -l, --space_location                       The location of the space (eu, us, ap, ca, cn)
+-s, --space_id (mandatory)                 Your Storyblok Space ID -p, --personal_access_token (mandatory)    Your Personal Access Token, not your Space access token -l, --space_location                       The server location of the space
-                                           (defaults to "eu")
--r, --rate_limit                           Your rate limit (depending on your plan)
-                                           (defaults to "3")
--o, --output_path                          A directory path where the output file "bloks.generated.dart" will be created
+                                           [eu (default), us, ca, ap, cn] -r, --rate_limit                           Your rate limit (depending on your plan) (defaults to "3") -o, --output_path                          A directory path where the output file "bloks.generated.dart" will be created